Henry v. A.B. Dick Co.

 Henry v.
 A.B.
-Dick Co., 224 U.S. 1 (1912), was a 1912 decision of the United States Supreme Court that upheld patent licensing restrictions such as the tie-ins on the basis of the so-called inherency doctrine—the theory that it was the inherent right of a patent owner, because he could lawfully refuse to license his patent at all, to exercise the "lesser" right to license it on any terms and conditions he chose.
-In 1917, the Supreme Court overruled the A.B.
-Dick case in Motion Picture Patents Co. v.
+Dick Co., 224 U.S. 1 (1912), was a 1912 United States Supreme Court case which held that a patent owner could impose conditions on the use of a patented product even after its sale—therefore individuals who knowingly violated, or aided others in violating, these conditions could be held liable for contributory infringement of said patent.
+In 1917, the Supreme Court overruled Henry v.
+A.B.
+Dick Co. in Motion Picture Patents Co. v.
 Universal Film Mfg.
 Co.

 Background

 Patented Rotary Mimeograph machine of A.B.
 Dick Co.

 A.B.
 Dick owned a patent on a mimeograph machine, which was designed to print multiple paper copies of papers by exuding ink through apertures in a stencil onto paper sheets.
 Dick sold one of the patented machines to Miss Christina B. Skou.
 A plate had been fastened to the machine, reading that the machine was "sold by the A.B.
 Dick Company with the license restriction that it may be used only with the stencil, paper, ink, and other supplies made by A. B. Dick."
 Sidney Henry then sold to Miss Skou a can of ink suitable for use upon the mimeograph machine, with knowledge of the license agreement, and with the expectation that she would use the ink with the machine.

 A.B.
 Dick then sued Henry in the circuit court for the Southern District of New York, which ruled in favor of Dick.
 The Second Circuit certified to the Supreme Court the question whether the conduct constituted patent infringement.